wp-plugins/generalstats/readme.txt

 == Upgrade Notice ==

+= 3.00 =

+This is a general code clean-up. - Please note that for GeneralStats v3.00 you need at minimum WordPress 3.3.

 = 2.00 =

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of GeneralStats which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 3.00 =
+* changed settings-page to jQuery
+* improved usability
+* discontinued support for Prototype
+* updated jshashtable to 3.0
+* removed legacy-code -> minimum-version of WordPress necessary is now 3.3
+* removed option ajax_refresh_lib
+* removed deprecated function GeneralStatsComplete()
+* applied PHP 5 constructor in widget
+* tested with PHP 5.4
+* removed PHP closing tag before EOF
+* removed reference sign on function calls
+* adopted plugin-links to the new structure of wordpress.org
+* cleaned-up code

 = 2.35 =
 * added message to settings-page about link manager